RuminantFarmSystems/RuFaS/.github/ISSUE_TEMPLATE/USIR_issue_template.md

 <!-- Describe the current status of the problem or context.

 - What is the current behavior?
-- Which branch are you working on (if any)?
 - Relevant logs and/or screenshots:

 -->